Yuji-github/Auto_Data_Analysis_Regression/README.md

 ## 4. Future Study
 This model suggests one of the best models.
 However, the best model would be different when you use different data preprocessing and analysis.
-For example, [ayami-n](https://github.com/ayami-n/DataMining_with-several-Regression-model/blob/main/Avocado_Project.ipynb) found SVR is better than Random Forest when the author splits the datasets by region.
+For example, [ayami-n](https://github.com/ayami-n/DataMining_with-several-Regression-model/blob/main/Avocado_Project.ipynb) found SVR is better than Random Forest when the author splits the demo datasets by region.